-Note: Post 9/11 GI Bill pays to the nearest 10% of the student status.
-For example, if you are considered ¾ time (75%) the VA will pay 80% of the full time BAH rate.
+Note: Post 9/11 Education Benefit pays to the nearest 10% of the student status.
+For example, if you are considered ¾ time (75%) the VA will pay 80% of the full-time BAH rate.

 IF YOU DON’T ATTEND CLASS…YOU ARE NOT ENTITLED TO BENEFITS

 Always remember that the VA pays based on attendance.
-If a student stops attending a class, they must drop officially through the Palomar College Admission Office (eServices) or the professor has the right to drop you in accordance with Palomar attendance policy.
-Once the class is officially dropped, you need to report the drop to the Veteran’s Office.
+If a student stops attending a class, they must drop officially through the Palomar College Admission Office (eServices) or the professor has the right to drop you in accordance with the Palomar attendance policy.
+Once the class is officially dropped, you need to report the drop to the Veteran’s Office via add/drop form.
 This is a student responsibility.
 Federal law requires that students’ report any change in enrollment status, which might affect their VA education benefits to the school and the VA.